rico345100/es-mvc/readme.md

 myView2.appendTo($('body'));
 ```

+DOM element for using UIDynamicView must use id.
+Other else, this won't work well.
+For most case, UITemplate is more suitable.

 ### UITemplate
 UITemplate is similar to the UIDynamicView, but difference is UIDynamicView is requires actual DOM object, but it is not.